adalton/apue3/Chapter12/Readme.md

 3. Can you make the `getenv` function shown in Figure 12.13 async-signal safe by blocking signals at the beginning of the function and restoring the previous signal mask before returning?
 Explain.

+   No. Blocking signals for the duration of `getenv` will protect `getenv`, but the function returns a pointer to thread-local memory.
+After `getenv` returns, if a signal fires whose handler also calls `getenv`, then that call will overwrite the value in the buffer.
+If the signal handler returns, then the original caller would not have the original value `getenv` requested.

 4. Write a program to exercise the version of `getenv` from Figure 12.13.
    Compile and run the program on FreeBSD.
 What happens?
 Explain.